 – 1303 State Highway 30 (Rotoiti Rugby Clubrooms – for Okataina shuttle).

-– Waterhouse Street Kawerau (87/102k finish line and access point to the Tarawera Forest and 62km finish-line).
+– Waterhouse Street, Kawerau (Finish line for all events and access point to the Tarawera Forest).

 Please note – Tarawera Forestry roads do not appear on Google Maps.

 DRIVING INSTRUCTIONS FOR THE ROTORUA END OF THE COURSE